bjcull/bjcull.github.com/_posts/2011-07-26-using-the-mvc-mini-profiler-with-entity-framework.md

         MiniProfiler.Stop();
     }

 Adding the check for Request.IsLocal means that the profiler will only run when the site is loaded locally.
-Feel free to add your own check's.
+Feel free to add your own checks.
 It's usually handy to check for a cookie or an admin login, to see performance on a production website.

 ## Step 3: Add the includes (and you’re finished)

-Add this quick line of code to your _layout view or at the end of your head section.
+Add this quick line of code to your `_layout` view or at the end of your head section.
 This adds the necessary javascript and css to keep it neat and tidy in the corner.

     @MvcMiniProfiler.MiniProfiler.RenderIncludes()